Introduction to the Kendrick and Reading School Entrance Tests

 Homework is set every week.
 Students build upon the tasks in their lesson to create their own text.
 The texts are then reviewed at the start of the next lesson.

-One lesson per week on Zoom, lasting 45 minutes.
-Tuesdays at 4:30 pm, 5:30 pm or 6:30 pm.
+One lesson per week on Zoom, lasting 45 minutes

-For further information, including fees, term dates and FAQ's, please visit our creative writing course page.
+For further information, including fees, term dates and FAQ's, please visit our Creative Writing Course page.

 11+ Mock Exams With Marie Redmond 11+ Intelligent Video Learning®